Close to the Edge (song): Lyrics

 In a 1996 interview, Anderson mentions that the song—indeed, the whole album—is inspired by the Hindu/Buddhist mysticism of Hermann Hesse's 1922 book Siddhartha. "[We] did one album called Close to the Edge.
 [It] was based on the Siddhartha ...
 You always come back down to the river.
 [You] know, all the rivers come to the same ocean.
 That was the basic idea.
 And so we made a really beautiful album."
+He further stated "There's a connection, like all rivers lead to the same ocean, so I thought, you know, 'Close to the edge, down by the river.'
+And it's like, people say 'Close to the Edge' is about disaster,' but no, it's about realization!
+We're on this journey, and the only reason we live is to find the divine.
+To find God from within."

+Anderson also explained some other lyrics as follows: "'A seasoned witch can call you from the depths of your disgrace' – Your higher self can call you from the depths of your disgraceful feelings, your doubts.
+'And rearrange your liver' – you can rearrange your body to a solid mental grace.
+The liver is a very powerful part of the body, so it can rearrange your physical self to a higher state of mind."

-Anderson was concerned about how the words sounded, sometimes more than what they meant, creating, thus, lyrics that often don't seem to mean anything, such as "The time between the notes relates the colour to the scenes".
+Due to Anderson's songwriting approach, which sometimes emphasized sound over meaning, certain lyrics are read as cryptic, such as "The time between the notes relates the colour to the scenes".

 Cover versions

 Japanese acid rock conglomerate Ruinzhatova included the song on their 2003 album Close to the RH.
 Running at a length of 17:54, it is a faithful note for note version, though a second guitarist replaces the main Wakeman keyboard parts and there is "a somewhat silly-sounding vocal interpretation" throughout.

 A radically altered interpretation by British band Nick Awde & Desert Hearts appears on their 2010 EP Close to the Edge B/W Rocket Man/Meryl Streep, which features no drums or guitar, and substitutes the Hammond solo opening the "Seasons of Man" section with baritone saxophone by Wizzard horn player Nick Pentelow.